ParthMunjalJoshi/AdversarialTransferabilityResearch/README.md

  another.
 Understanding such transferability is critical in the context of grey-box and black-box attacks, where adversaries exploit shared weaknesses without full model access.
-The findings aim to inform the design of more robust and secure AI systems in the emerging quantum machine learning landscape
+The findings aim to inform the design of more robust and secure AI systems in the emerging quantum machine learning landscape.

+**CAUTION:** <span style="color:red">.Throughout this experiment number of qubits used was kept as 5, if you do wish to change it please don't forget to make this change at the top of _entanglement_circuit.py </span>

- ** This readme will be updated in detail on conclusion of the research. **
+ **This readme will be updated in detail on conclusion of the research.**